Capture Iconic Images of Africa on a Safari Designed to Enhance Your Photography Skills

 Day 1: Nairobi, Kenya

 Our Kenya photo safari begins in Nairobi, where we transfer to The Emakoko, an atmospheric new safari lodge bordering Nairobi National Park.
-Though it's a mere 40-minute transfer from both of Nairobi's airports, The Emakoko fulfills the vision of its founders, which is to create a place where travelers can commence or complete their safari in the wildlife environment they have traveled so far to enjoy.
+Though it's a mere 40-minutes from both of Nairobi's airports, The Emakoko fulfills the vision of its founders, as a place where travelers can commence or complete a safari in the wildlife environment they have traveled so far to enjoy.
 Here, guests fall asleep to the sounds of Africa—a lion roaring or the cry of a hyena—in stark contrast to the traffic, fire engines and barking dogs that are the normal sounds of the urban night.
 Our safari kicks off with a welcome dinner this evening.

 Days 2–4: Private Maasai Mara—Mara Naboisho Conservancy

 Transfer to the airport for our flight to Naboisho Camp.
 Enjoying peaceful seclusion within the private 50,000-acre Mara Naboisho Conservancy, this intimate tented camp is surrounded by scenic splendor and prolific wildlife of the Maasai Mara ecosystem without the crowds.
 The conservancy, established in 2011, is already making a name for itself as a top place to experience the Mara’s spectacular wildlife, and Naboisho is one of very few camps located within its bounds.
 Strict limits on guest numbers means

 unprecedented wildlife viewing without crowds, especially for the wildebeest migration that occurs in close proximity.
 Our small group has plenty of room